Oleksy1121/Handwritten-digit-recognizer/README.md

 conda activate hand-digit-training
 ```

-## 🎯 Further Steps & Future Improvements
+## ✅ Model Performance & Conclusion

-This project serves as a robust foundation for a hand-digit recognition application.
-Here are some potential areas for future development and improvements:

-- **Model Performance Enhancement:**

-    - While the model exhibits excellent test results during training, its performance in the live application environment (with user-drawn digits) could be improved.
-This discrepancy suggests potential issues with data augmentation during inference, preprocessing of user input, or domain shift.
+While the model initially showed good test results on the Kaggle dataset, its performance in the production environment was suboptimal.
+Consequently, the model was retrained using a new dataset collected directly from the production environment to enhance its accuracy.
+As a result, the model achieved a satisfactory accuracy of 84%, marking the project as complete and successful.